Paralegal Schools in California

 - 76 schools offer an associate’s degree program for paralegals/legal assistants.

 - 7 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- 29 ABA approved paralegal degree programs in California.
+- 26 not-for-profit ABA-approved paralegal degree programs in California.

 - Highest graduation rate: Bristol University 89%.1